Research and Methods

 - Document the challenges of the online SNAP pilot rollout for SNAP recipients, state administrators, and retailers;

-- Generate preliminary data, identify gaps or challenges in the research protocol, and refine our proposal for resubmission of the USDA-AFRI proposal in November 2022; and
+- Generate preliminary data, identify gaps or challenges in the research protocol, and refine our proposal for new proposal.

 - Carolyn Barnes, Sanford School of Public Policy, Duke University